Grunet/digestible-wcag-website/src/index.md

 ## What is this?

-Just like those "Word of the Day" email services you can subscribe to, this will send you a very brief email about a random [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) success criterion each day.
+It's like those "Word of the Day" email services, but for the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) instead.
+Each day it sends out a short summary of a random success criterion.

 {% ImageProcessingShortcode images.mobileEmailPreview.path, images.mobileEmailPreview.alt %}

-You can check out the full content of this particular email in your browser by following [this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Grunet/digestible-wcag-sc-emails/master/dist/1-3-3.html) (to preview the emails for other success criteria, change the last 3 numbers in the URL to match those of the success criterion you're interested in).
+To view the content of this email in your browser, follow [this link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/Grunet/digestible-wcag-sc-emails/master/dist/1-3-3.html).
+To check out a different email, change the last 3 numbers in the URL accordingly.

 ## Why was it made?

-I found (and still find) WCAG kind of hard to read and understand, and as a result I avoided trying to read it for myself.
+I found (and still find) WCAG kind of hard to read and understand.
+This made me avoid trying to read it for myself.

-This service was made to help keep me engaged in trying to understand the criteria directly, one at a time, and make them a little easier to grok too.
+So I made this to help keep myself engaged in trying to understand WCAG.
+Starting with a small email each day was a lot less daunting for me.

 ## How do I sign up?